Hoftun/app25/README.md

 Check out the live version here and get ready to claw through that to-do list:
 [https://app25.onrender.com](https://app25.onrender.com)

 This version is **deployed on Render**, and now you can use it on the go—no need for local servers anymore! 🎉
+The API is now fully integrated with a **PostgreSQL database** hosted on **Render** to persist Pomodoro session data.

 ---